Trohimmaster/Ansible_tower/README.md

 # Ansible_tower
-Repository with playbooks that work with Ansible Tower/AWX and etc.
+Repository with playbooks that work with Ansible Tower/AWX.